nlptechbook/BERTembeddings/README.md

 # Discovering trends in BERT embeddings of different levels for the task of semantic context determining

 Talking about contextual embeddings in BERT, we mean the hidden states of a pre-trained model.
 To start with, however, BERT uses non- contextual, pre-trained (static) embeddings being taken from the look-up table.
 It happens in the Embedding layer that comes before the Encoder layers, which, then, generate the hidden states for the sequence being processed.
+That is, contextual embedding comes from non-contextual and in some sense it is a product of diffusion of embeddings of neighboring tokens.

 ## Hypothesis